jsolly/awesome-django-blog/README.md

   - 🍴 Fork this repo!

 - **Option 2**
-  - 👯 Clone to your local machine using `https://github.com/jsolly/blogthedata.git`
+  - 👯 Clone to your local machine using:
+    `https://github.com/jsolly/blogthedata.git`

 ### Step 2